-In addition to potentially affecting the price of gold, copper and silver, general inflationary pressures may also affect Barrick's labor, commodity and other input costs at operations in emerging markets, which could have a materially adverse effect on Barrick's financial condition, results of operations and capital expenditures for the development of its projects.
+In certain jurisdictions, general inflationary pressures may have a more acute effect on Barrick's labor, commodity and other input costs at operations, which could have a materially adverse effect on Barrick's financial condition, results of operations and capital expenditures for the development of its projects.

 There can be a greater level of political, social and economic risk in the emerging markets in which Barrick operates.
-Operations in emerging markets may be subject to more frequent civil disturbances and criminal activities such as trespass, illegal mining, sabotage, theft, vandalism and terrorism.
-These disturbances and criminal activities have the potential to cause disruptions at certain of Barrick's operations or joint ventures.
-In addition, there has been terrorist activity and regional conflict in the vicinity of Pakistan's Balochistan province, which is where the Company's Reko Dig project is located.
+Operations or projects in emerging markets may be subject to more frequent civil disturbances and criminal activities such as trespass, illegal mining, sabotage, theft, vandalism and terrorism.
+These disturbances and criminal activities have the potential to cause disruptions at certain of Barrick's operations, projects or joint ventures.
+In particular, there has been criminal activities and violence in the vicinity of the Porgera mine as well as terrorist activity and regional conflict in the vicinity of Pakistan's Balochistan province, which is where the Company's Reko Diq project is located.